 Along with other Navy vessels built during the same period, submarines did contain many asbestos materials.
 Asbestos was used to insulate many components and protect against fire.
 Among other submarine health risks, asbestos posed a serious risk to those who served.

 The Navy first officially specified that asbestos should be used in submarines in 1922.
 Asbestos was never fully banned, but the Navy stopped using it on ships in the 1970s.
 It then began replacing some asbestos materials around 1975.

 Some ships in the Navy do still contain asbestos, but it should be contained and encapsulated to reduce exposure risks.
 Even when contained, asbestos materials can be disrupted by repairs or accidents, risking additional exposure in workers and sailors.

 Types of U.S. Navy Submarines

-Submarines have been in use in the U.S. Navy for over 100 years, but today the modern submarines are high-tech instruments of war and intelligence, able to seek and destroy enemy vessels and evade detection to collect information.
-There are three main types and designations for submarines:
+Submarines have been in use in the U.S. Navy for over 100 years.
+Today, modern submarines are high-tech instruments of war and intelligence, seeking and destroying enemy vessels and evading detection to collect information.

-- Guided missile submarines (SSGN).
-These submarines were designed to support and provide special operation missions and strike missions.
+- Guided missile submarines (SSGN): These submarines were designed for special operation missions and strike missions.
 They have tactical missiles and high-tech communication devices and work with Special Operation Forces and Combatant Commanders.

 Previous classes of submarines included radar picket submarines (SSR), antisubmarine submarines (SSK), and just submarines (SS).